 And I tell you, you are Peter, and on this rock I will build my church, and the gates of hell shall not prevail against it.

-For many, from mistranslations such as this, the idea is taken for granted that there is this great place of evil, called “hell,” filled with the powers of the enemy, that being Satan.
-Accordingly, Jesus is saying that this evil place, and its great powers (Satan and demons), cannot prevail against the church, the people of God.
+For many, from mistranslations such as this, the idea is taken for granted that there is this great place of evil, called “hell,” filled with the powers of the enemy, the great Satan.
+Accordingly, what Jesus would then be saying is this evil place, and its great powers (Satan and demons), cannot prevail against the church, the people of God.

-It makes for charged rhetoric, perhaps.
+It makes for good rhetoric, perhaps.
 However, it’s completely off base.

-I believe this kind of confusion over hades has led to our mix-up of the term with gehenna, the word that seemingly would be translated as “hell.”
-I’ll come on to the concept of gehenna in future posts, but it’s interesting to note up front that the word is only used 12 times in the whole of the New Testament – 11 by Jesus in the synoptic Gospels, 1 in the epistle of James.
+I believe this kind of confusion over hades has led to our conflation of the term with gehenna.
+It is this Greek word, gehenna, that would be translated as “hell.”
+I’ll come on to the concept of gehenna in future posts, but it’s interesting to note up front that the word is used only 12 times in the whole of the New Testament – 11 by Jesus in the synoptic Gospels, 1 in the epistle of James.
 Not only that, but we also confuse gehenna from the Gospels with the lake of fire and sulfur spoken of in Rev 19 and 20.
 But, again, more to come in later articles.

 Now, those who know the in’s and out’s of the theological conversations (or debates) about hell will know that there are plenty of questions that still arise:

 - What of the use of hades in the parable of the rich man and Lazarus (Luke 16:19-31)?
-There it seems pretty clear that hades is a place of torment, confirming that hades and hell are synonymous, both being words to describe a the final destination of the wicked as they endure eternal conscious torment.
+It seems pretty clear in this passage that hades is a place of torment, thus confirming hades and hell are synonymous.
+They both are words describing the final destination of the wicked as they endure eternal conscious torment.

 - Or what of the use of this term gehenna?
 We are told in the Gospels that gehenna (or hell) is a place where both body and soul can be destroyed (Matt 10:28).